“Without any Proof” – comes on May 15th in your Bookshop

-The Delilah-Principle
+The Delilah-Principle – my Debut novel

 The Delilah Principle is a psychologically taut suspense novel that hurts where it’s most realistic: in relationships, in families, and in the things you “only” say between the lines.